 How to divide property if you separate

 When a married couple separates, each spouse usually keeps the property they own.
-But, they have to share any increase in the value of that property that happened during their marriage.
+But, they share any increase in the value of that property that happened during their marriage.

 This means that the spouse who has more property usually pays money to the spouse who has less property.
 This is called an equalization payment.